-In conformity with the policy of the Diocese of Cleveland, All Saints School of St. John Vianney admits students of any race, color, national and ethnic origin to all rights, privileges, programs and activities generally accorded or made available to students at schools in the Diocese of Cleveland.
-We will not discriminate on the basis of race, color, national and ethnic origin in the administration of our educational and athletic or other school administered programs.
+The policy of the Diocese of Cleveland, St. John Vianney Parish and All Saints of St. John Vianney School is to admit students of any race, color, national and ethnic origin to all rights, privileges, programs, and activities generally accorded or made available to students All Saints.
+We do not discriminate on the basis of these factors in the administration of our educational or other school-administered programs.